nopevbf/Quality-Assurance-SkillTest/Test Question/04/README.md

-## [Score : 20] Create all possible Test Cases of a Login and Create User via POST Method using endpoint that is provided on this link https://reqres.in/ (only test case scenario, just like question #2).
+## Create all possible Test Cases of a Login and Create User via POST Method using endpoint that is provided on this link https://reqres.in/ (only test case scenario, just like question #2).

 ## Additional Description for :